More states ease lingering virus rules as vaccine rates rise

 In neighboring Massachusetts, Gov. Charlie Baker lifted a mask mandate effective Saturday, though face coverings are still required in certain places, including on public transportation.
 The state also still encourages unvaccinated people to wear masks in indoor or public areas.

+CDC Director Dr. Rochelle Walensky threw out the ceremonial first pitch at Fenway Park before the Red Sox played the Miami Marlins on the first day that Massachusetts dropped limits on crowd sizes.
+Red Sox president Sam Kennedy said about 24,000 tickets were sold.

+“It’s such a bright moment right now," Walensky told reporters, encouraging people to get vaccinated.
+“It’s been a really long year, and we’ve seen some really, really dark times. ...
+I’m thrilled we’re back where we are right now.”

-According to state officials, 78% of all adult residents have had at least one vaccine dose.
+According to Massachusetts officials, 78% of all adult residents have had at least one vaccine dose.

 “New cases have dropped by 94% since they peaked in January," Baker said Friday as he announced the end of the restrictions.
 "Hospitalizations are down by about 90% since their peak.
 This progress has made it possible for us to lift all remaining COVID restrictions across the commonwealth.”